mdmtk/docs/edge/source/guide/xml/response.md

 ## Success Response

-If the call to MX is successful, the XML returned from MX will exactly match the XML sent to MX.
+If the call to MXMS is successful, the XML returned from MXMS will exactly match the XML sent to MXMS.

 XML Submitted